 - Bendigo and Adelaide Bank Limited, including its divisions Adelaide Bank, Bendigo Bank, Delphi Bank and Rural Bank

 - Bendigo and Adelaide Bank Limited subsidiary companies, including Sandhurst Trustees, Leveraged Equities and National Mortgage Market Corporation

 - Bendigo Bank agencies

 - Bendigo Bank franchises (including Community Bank branches)

 Information about how we handle your credit related information is contained in our Credit Reporting Policy which is available on our website.

-The Bendigo and Adelaide Bank Group recognises the importance of protecting your privacy.
-We are committed to ensuring the continued integrity and security of the personal information you entrust to us.
+We recognise the importance of protecting your privacy and are committed to ensuring the continued integrity and security of the personal information you entrust to us.

 We appreciate that the success of our business is largely dependent upon a relationship of trust being established and maintained with past, current and prospective customers, shareholders and other individuals with whom we conduct business.
 We will therefore continue to collect and manage your personal information with a high degree of diligence and care.

 Our aim is to comply at all times with the privacy laws (incorporating the Australian Privacy Principles) that apply to us.
 If you have a comment, query or complaint regarding a privacy matter, we encourage you to discuss it with us.

 We usually collect personal information directly from you.
 Sometimes we collect or confirm this information from a third party.
 We will use reasonable efforts to obtain your consent prior to contacting a third party for this purpose.